vicious-widgets/vicious/README.md

   - provides state, charge, and remaining time for a requested battery
   - takes battery ID as an argument, i.e. "BAT0"
-  - returns 1st value as state of requested battery, 2nd as charge level in percent and 3rd as remaining (charging or discharging) time
+  - returns 1st value as state of requested battery, 2nd as charge level in percent, 3rd as remaining (charging or discharging) time and 4th as the wear level in percent

 **vicious.widgets.mem**